ubernostrum/django-contact-form/docs/install.rst

       py -m pip install django-contact-form

-If you plan to use the spam-filtering :class:`~django_contact_form.forms.AkismetContactForm`, you will also need the ``akismet`` Python library.
-You can install this separately, or you can have it automatically installed for you alongside django-contact-form, by instead
+If you plan to use the spam-filtering :class:`~django_contact_form.forms.AkismetContactForm`, you will also need `the Python akismet client <https://akismet.readthedocs.io/>`_.
+You can install this separately (in which case, be sure to install at least version 24.5.0 of ``akismet``), or you can have it automatically installed for you alongside ``django-contact-form``, by running:
-running:

 .. tab:: macOS/Linux/other Unix

    .. code-block:: shell

-      python -m pip install django-contact-form[akismet]
+      python -m pip install "django-contact-form[akismet]"

 .. tab:: Windows

    .. code-block:: shell

-      py -m pip install django-contact-form[akismet]
+      py -m pip install "django-contact-form[akismet]"

 This will use ``pip``, the standard Python package-installation tool.
 If you are using a supported version of Python, your installation of Python should